Varreddes

 Varreddes ([vaʁɛd]) is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France.

 The American Monument, also called locally Monument de Varreddes, is located in Meaux on the road to Varreddes.
 The memorial includes La Liberté éplorée ("The Tearful Liberty"), a large figure by American sculptor Frederick William MacMonnies.

-Demographics
+Population

-Inhabitants of Varreddes are called Ravetons.
+Inhabitants of Varreddes are called Ravetons in French.